johnbenclark/ambient-weather-archiver/README.md

 ### Configuration ###

-Create a file, `config.json`, and specify its location with the appropriate command-line flag.
+Create a file, `config.json`, and specify its location with the `--config` command-line flag.

+The default behavior is to use the current date, but a different date can be specified using the `--datetime` command-line flag.

 #### Setup ####